 How to Build a DIY Concrete Bench with Redwood Seat

-Check out the video here first to get a good idea of the process that we took to build the modern concrete and redwood bench.
-Click here to see the video then come back for all the dimensions.
+Watch the video here first to get a good idea of the process that we took to build the modern concrete and redwood bench.

 This post contains affiliate links.
 For our full disclosure, click here.